I have the idea that anarchy is a scary thing for many people. But if we look at some of the dictionary definition we are getting a bit smarter.

 Larken Rose

 So, here we have another installment of Larken Rose.
-You might have seen me publishing some of his email letters here on this blog (with his permission - thanks, Larken!) because what he has to say is so on target that I could not have it said any better - - to be honest I probably could not have said it as well by a long shot.
+You might have seen me publishing some of his email letters here on this blog (with his permission – thanks, Larken!) because what he has to say is so on target that I could not have said it any better – – to be honest, I probably could not have said it as well by a long shot.

 I had been contemplating this subject for a while and gotten the idea that the founding fathers were not so great heroes after all.
 I mean look at all these rumors on Illuminati, Bilderberger, take whatever secret order you like, and the founding father were members (depending what sources you have.)